Electronic invoicing in Argentina: requirements, how it works, and how to comply with ARCA

 If the deadlines for cancellation or rejection pass without action, the FCE will be automatically accepted.
 Once the FCEM is accepted, either explicitly or automatically, the invoice will be handled based on the choice made by the SMEs at the time of issuance.
 The invoice will be negotiated as follows:

-1. Collective Deposit Agent: AFIP notifies the large company of the new payment address and transfers the FCE to the Collective Deposit Agent.
+1. Collective Deposit Agent: ARCA notifies the large company of the new payment address and transfers the FCE to the Collective Deposit Agent.

 2. Open Circulation System: The SMEs can endorse, transfer, and discount the Electronic Credit Invoice (FCE) through Home Banking.
 This system became effective on April 1.
 From that date, both SMEs and large companies are required to update their invoicing systems accordingly.

-Electronic Meat Dispatch Note (REC) in the Livestock Sector
+Electronic Meat Delivery Note (REC) in the livestock sector

-The Federal Administration of Public Revenue (AFIP), through Resolution 5259/2022, requires that the Electronic Meat Dispatch Note (REC) number be included in electronic invoices for the sale of meat and by-products from bovine and porcine species.
+The Argentine Customs and Revenue Control Agency (ARCA), through Resolution 5259/2022, requires that the Electronic Meat Dispatch Note (REC) number be included in electronic invoices for the sale of meat and by-products from bovine and porcine species.
 This means that REC numbers and electronic invoices must be linked during the invoicing process.

 When creating an electronic invoice, the specific activity for which the invoice is being issued must be selected to identify the relevant "REC" to include in the document.
 The association must meet the following conditions: